tldr-pages/tldr/pages/common/cargo-owner.md

 `cargo owner --list {{crate}}`

-- Specify the name of the registry to use (registry names can be defined in the config - the default is <https://crates.io>):
+- Specify the name of the registry to use (registry names can be defined in the configuration - <https://crates.io> by default):

 `cargo owner --registry {{name}}`